History

 - Software Complexity

-- Requires special distributed operating systems or middleware, and programming is more complicated than centralized systems.
+- It requires special distributed operating systems or middleware, and also, programming is more complicated than in centralized systems.

 - Complexity